-The Brazil-U.S. Business Council develops its Energy & Environment advocacy position through dialogue with its members.
-BUSBC governance addresses these members priorities and issues through the Energy & Environment Task Force and the Oil & Gas Working Group.
+The Brazil-U.S. Business Council develops its Energy & Green Technology advocacy position through dialogue with its members.
+BUSBC governance addresses these members priorities and issues through the Energy & Green Technology Task Force and the Oil & Gas Working Group.

-Energy & Environment policy issues advocated by BUSBC and delineated in BUSBC's 2013 Program of Work are:
+Energy & Green Technology policy issues advocated by BUSBC and delineated in BUSBC's 2013 Program of Work are:

 - Support U.S. and Brazil bilateral and multilateral efforts to harmonize international biofuels standards.